 • Home equity represents the difference between a property’s current market value and the outstanding mortgage balance, calculated using the formula: Home Equity = Home Value – Home Debt.

-• To accurately determine home value, homeowners can use online property tools or request a professional appraisal from their mortgage lender.
+• To accurately determine home value, homeowners can use online property tools or request a professional appraisal.

 • The loan-to-value ratio (LTV) helps represent home equity, indicating the percentage of a home’s value that is borrowed, with lenders typically allowing a maximum LTV of 80%.

-• Increasing home equity can be achieved through larger down payments, making extra mortgage payments, or refinancing to shorter-term loans, alongside strategic home improvements.
+• Increasing home equity can be achieved through larger down payments, making extra mortgage payments, or refinancing to a shorter-term loan, alongside strategic home improvements.

 As noted above, home equity is the difference between your home’s current value and the outstanding balance of your mortgage and other debt on the property.
 It’s a simple equation:

-To determine your real-time home value, you’ll need to contact your mortgage lender and request an official appraisal.
-Your lender will conduct an inspection and evaluation of what your home is worth in the current market.
+To determine your real-time home value, you’ll need to request an official appraisal.
+You might do this through a mortgage lender if you are thinking about borrowing with your home as collateral.
+The lender will order an inspection and evaluation of what your home is worth in the current market.
 The appraiser may ask you for documentation of any work you’ve done on your home to come to a more exact figure.

 Calculating home equity also involves knowing what you owe on your current home mortgage loan.
 You can find your mortgage payoff amount (which is different from your balance) on your lender’s online portal.
 Add to that the outstanding amount you owe on any second mortgages, liens (for unpaid taxes or child support, for example), home equity lines of credit, and any other loans that use your home for collateral.
 The sum of these items is your home debt, the last figure in the equity equation.